rlom721/expression-evaluator/README.md

 > Note: Stack, Queue, List, Hashtable and all other classes are custom-made classes by the author.
 By no means are they more efficient than pre-existing C++ modules, but they served as a learning tool for understand how these data structures work.

 ![](ex1.png)

 For more information on the implementation and goals of this project please navigate to `/docs` to view documentation files.

+Fun fact: this program was written over the course of a college semester (about four months excluding syllabus and finals week) and resulted in **20 source code files** **almost 1500 lines of code**.

 ## Getting Started